-Social Media Mistake #1: One-way conversations
+Social Media Mistake #1: One-Way Conversations

-Solution: Go to the cocktail party
+Solution: Go to the Cocktail Party

-Social Media Mistake #2: Not posting consistently
+Social Media Mistake #2: Not Posting Consistently

 Solution: Create a posting plan

-We have the best practices for small business to give you a place to start.
+Not sure how often to post?
+We have the best practices for small businesses to give you a place to start.

 Creating social media profiles without tactics or goals that support your larger marketing strategy is akin to getting into a car and hitting the gas without knowing where you’re going.

-Solution: Spend 15 minutes on a strategy
+Solution: Spend 30 Minutes on a Strategy

 Social Media Mistake #4: Not responding kindly to negative reviews/posts